Defeat the atacks

 - You can discover your own powerful, inner resources for becoming relaxed and centred (enable a more relaxed way of responding to the world around you)

-This varies from person to person but on average clients work with me for 6 to 8 sessions for panic attacks.
+This varies from person to person for panic attacks.